-Multiple sclerosis is a condition that affects the central nervous system.
-Its symptoms affect the nerves and can cause dysesthesia, or abnormal sensations such as burning, numbness, and itching.
+Multiple sclerosis (MS) affects the nerves and can cause dysesthesia, or abnormal sensations such as burning, numbness, and itching.
 Itching with MS may come and go or move around the body.

 Some people find short-term relief by avoiding scratching and applying a cold compress to the area.

 Scratching does not relieve the itch, and it may even make the sensation worse.

 MS itching can appear at any time, anywhere in the body.
 Sometimes the pain is symmetrical, meaning that people will feel it in the same area on both sides of the body.
-At other times, the pain will only appear in one area.
+At other times, the pain will appear in only one area.

 Some people experience itching from MS regularly, while others rarely or never experience this symptom.